kabanero-io/kabanero-website/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Report a problem with our website to help us improve
-title: ''
-labels: ''
-assignees: ''
----
+# Bug Report for the Kabanero.io website

 #### Describe the bug